infin-8-morphosis/DRIGon/README.md

 without getting into the details of how rigging is done in Blender.
 However, they can be too rigid or bloated for particularly strange or simple rigs.

-Drake's Rigging Add-On, or **Drigon**, is geared towards supplementing manual rigging, rather than bypassing it.
+Drake's Rigging Add-On, or **DRIGon**, is geared towards supplementing manual rigging, rather than bypassing it.
 Make simple rigs simpler, or make complex rigs without fighting or altering the add-on.

 #### Advice and Considerations

-To get the most out of **Drigon**, you'll need some knowledge of rigging in Blender without add-ons.
+To get the most out of **DRIGon**, you'll need some knowledge of rigging in Blender without add-ons.
 In exchange for more freedom, it's on you to set up bones correctly and know how constraints work.

 Have a naming scheme for bones, parent and connect them appropriately, adjust rolls...